mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

         pngquant --quality=80-100 image.png

     Where *image* is replaced with the image file name.
-When you press :kbd:`Enter`, a new image will appear in the folder with the compressed results.
+When you press the :kbd:`Enter` key, a new image will appear in the folder with the compressed results.
     PNGQuant works for most images, but some images, like the color selectors don't do well with it, so always double check that the resulting image looks good, otherwise try one of the following options:
 `PNGCrush <https://pmt.sourceforge.io/pngcrush/>`_
     A lossless PNG compressor.
 Usage::